inika1/geo_proj/README.md

 **refresh website after uploading a CSV file / selecting a demo dataset**

-**file must be less than 10mb, and contain columns with numerical(eg age or bmi) and geographical data (countries or USA states) to use all the plotting functions**
+**file must be less than 10mb, and contain columns with numerical(eg age or bmi), time(years) and geographical data (countries or USA states) to use all the plotting functions**

 ### histogram:
     takes in one data coloumn(variable 1) - columns will not show up in the dropdown if there is only one unique value